ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

 * Write attr_accessors for each object
 * Write initialize methods for each object
 * Write to_s methods for each object
-* Write a main.rb file that allows you to build and add new objects

 ###Explanation
-- This is a multi-file project that has a main file for working with the objects, and each class as separate files.
-Students are expected to build this from ground-up, and perhaps starting with the main.rb file.
+- Students are expected to build this from ground-up.

 ###Specification:
 - Create a class for a Building that will have these attributes